Puto bumbong: Etymology

 The name is derived from Tagalog puto (steamed rice cakes) and bumbong or bombong ("bamboo tube").
 The names are sometimes mistakenly spelled as puto bungbong or puto bongbong.

 Description

-Puto bumbong is made from a unique heirloom variety of glutinous rice called pirurutong (also called tapol in Visayan) which is deep purple to almost black in color.
-Pirurutong is mixed with a larger ratio of white glutinous rice (malagkit or malagkit sungsong in Tagalog; pilit in Visayan).
-Regular white rice may also be used instead of malagkit, to give the dish a less chewy consistency.
-In the Philippines, puto bumbong is traditionally served in Christmas gatherings together with bibingka.
+Puto bumbóng is made from a unique heirloom variety of glutinous rice called pirurutong (also called tapol in Visayan), which is deep purple to near-black in color.
+Pirurutong is mixed with a larger ratio of white glutinous rice (malagkít or malagkít sungsong in Tagalog, lit.
+"Chinese glutinous rice"; pilit in Visayan).
+Regular white rice may also be used instead of malagkít, to give the dish a less chewy consistency.

-The rice grains are covered completely in water (traditionally salted water) and allowed to soak overnight.
-This gives it a slightly acidic fermented aftertaste.
+The rice grains are covered completely in water (traditionally mixed with salt) and left to soak overnight.
+This gives it a slightly acidic, fermented aftertaste.
 The mixture is then drained and packed densely into bamboo tubes and steamed.
-The sides of the bamboo tubes are traditionally greased with coconut oil, but in modern versions, butter or margarine are commonly used.
-The rice is traditionally cooked as whole grains, but some versions the rice is ground before or after soaking.
+The sides of the bamboo tubes are traditionally greased with coconut oil, but modern techniques use butter or margarine.
+The rice is traditionally cooked as whole grains, but in some recipes, the rice is ground before or after soaking.